somedatapacket/docs.humio.com/content/api/cluster-management-api.md

 curl -XPOST -d @segments-partitions.json -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" "$BASEURL/api/v1/clusterconfig/segments/partitions"
 ```

-## Assigning default storage partitions to hosts
+## Assigning default storage partitions to nodes

-When the set of hosts has been modified, you likely want to make the storage partitions distribute the storage load evenly among the current set of hosts.
+When the set of nodes has been modified, you likely want to make the storage partitions distribute the storage load evenly among the current set of nodes.
 The following API allows doing that, while also selecting the number of replicas to use.

-Any number of partitions larger than the number of hosts is allowed, but the recommended the number of storage partitions is 24 or similar fairly low number.
+Any number of partitions larger than the number of nodes is allowed, but the recommended the number of storage partitions is 24 or similar fairly low number.
 There is no gain in having a large number of partitions.

-The number of replicas must be at least one, and at most the number of hosts in the cluster.
-The replicas selects how many hosts should keep a copy of each completed segment.
+The number of replicas must be at least one, and at most the number of nodes in the cluster.
+The replicas selects how many nodes should keep a copy of each completed segment.

 ```
 POST   /api/v1/clusterconfig/segments/partitions/set-replication-defaults